-Allows you to manually set the CPU North Bridge frequency.
-The adjustable range is from 1000 MHz to 3200 MHz.
+Allows you to alter the North Bridge controller frequency for the installed CPU.
+The adjustable range is dependent on the CPU being installed.

-THE Link Frequency
+HT Link Frequency

 Allows you to manually set the frequency for the HT Link between the CPU and chipset.
 The adjustable range is from 200 MHz to 3200 MHz.
+(Default: Auto)

-☐ CPU Clock Ratio
+CPU Clock Ratio